 It's not only the women of today - films, theatre and the like - who have to be seen as "beautiful" (what is beauty anyway?), but it's the men too!
 Honestly, they're all so "cutesy" and pretty.
 What's happened to rustic, craggy, raspy voiced, unhandsomeness men(boy that's a new word for you, I bet.)
 Not always young, sometimes grey haired with wrinkles no less.
 A broken nose perhaps.
 Even a cross-eye in there somewhere.

-e of the movie stars particularly of years gone by.
+Look at some of the movie stars particularly of years gone by.
 You couldn't mix them up with their peers, because they had distinctive looks and everyone recognised them.
 Today for some people it's a matter of getting a magnifying glass out to see who everyone is talking about - Brad Pitt, Orlando Bloom, Johnny Depp and of course the prettiest of them all Tom Cruise.
 Isn't this guy interested in aging and doing so gracefully?

 Take for instance.
 Charles Bronson.
 Then what about Chips Rafferty, Michael Pate (both Australian actors from the 40s and 50s)?